szczyglis-dev/py-gpt/README.md

 **General**

-- `OpenAI API KEY`: The personal API key you'll need to enter into the application for it to function.

-- `OpenAI ORGANIZATION KEY`: The organization's API key, which is optional for use within the application.

-- `API Endpoint`: OpenAI API endpoint URL, default: https://api.openai.com/v1.

-- `Proxy address`: Proxy address to be used for connection; supports HTTP/SOCKS.

 - `Minimize to tray on exit`: Minimize to tray icon on exit.
 Tray icon enabled is required for this option to work.
 Default: False.

 - `Render engine`: chat output render engine: `WebEngine / Chromium` - for full HTML/CSS and `Legacy (markdown)` for legacy, simple markdown CSS output.
 Default: WebEngine / Chromium.